Tell us about your business.

 How did you fund your business?

-What is the biggest challenge entrepreneurs are facing?
+What is the biggest challenge SMEs are currently facing?

 Can you give any advice to others starting up businesses?